notwlsn/winuprecon/README.md

 I'm probably not the first person to think of this or use a script like this.
 I'm just putting it up here for general community use.
 I'm sure I don't 'own' this code, I certainly don't claim to.

 # Background <br>
-I've seen this used a lot by Chinese APT groups, specifically APT17 and APT19.
+I've seen this concept used a lot by Chinese APT groups, specifically APT17 and APT19.